kitten-tenacious/BDFD-TextSplit-Variables/README.md

 ---

+With this method, you can make over 50 variables in a single variable (55 to be exact), with each variable holding approximately **8 characters** long values.
 I guess that's it, thank you for following the whole Guide, and those who read the whole Guide until here, you're a real one.
 Whole Guide done by: `kitten_tenacious`

 If you ever face any error, please DM me or create a forum in Support then ping me.
 I hope you understand this Guide, because this can be a pretty save for your variables.